aymanbakiri/Multi-Approach_Sentiment_Classification/README.md

 The project includes hyperparameter tuning using **Optuna**, efficient model training on large datasets, and a systematic approach to evaluating performance.

+## Repository Philosophy

+Throughout this project, we prioritized creating a **clean, understandable, and concise repository**.
+Our goal was to ensure that anyone exploring the code, dataset, and analysis could do so efficiently and with minimal confusion.
+We aimed to :

+- **Maintain a clear directory structure for easy navigation.**
+- **Write modular, well-documented code** to simplify reuse and understanding.
+- **Ensuring that all scripts and notebooks are free from unnecessary clutter**, enabling contributors and reviewers to focus on the core aspects of the project.

 ---

 ## **Repository Structure**